Confidential vs. Non-Confidential Resources

 A variety of services and programs are offered by the Counseling Center, provided without cost to all currently-enrolled St. Olaf students.
 Appointments are available during the academic year both in the morning and in the afternoon, but may vary during the summer.

-College Pastor Matt Marohl and Associate College Pastor Katie Fick engage in a wide variety of pastoral conversations throughout the academic year.
+College Pastors and Chaplains engage in a wide variety of pastoral conversations throughout the academic year.
 Office hours are generally 8 am – 5 pm but additional hours are available by appointment.

-The Health Service is staffed by a certified nurse practitioner and is open Monday-Friday during the academic year.
-The Health Service website also has a list of additional community health providers available to students whenever the Service is closed (e.g., during the summer and most break times during the academic year).
+Health Services is staffed by a certified nurse practitioner and is open year round.
+The Health Services website also has a list of additional community health providers available to students if needed.

 Other Campus Resources

-Jo Beld is Vice President for Mission at St. Olaf College.
-As Title IX Coordinator, she has primary responsibility for the college’s efforts to eliminate sex discrimination, sexual harassment, and sexual misconduct.
+As Title IX Coordinator, Pamela has primary responsibility for the college’s efforts to eliminate sex discrimination, sexual harassment, and sexual misconduct.

-The St. Olaf Title IX Team includes the Vice President for Student Life, the Vice President for Human Resources, the Dean of Students, other administrators in the Student Life Division, the Director of Athletics, and the Director of Public Safety.
+The St. Olaf Title IX Team includes the Vice President for Student Life, the Vice President for Human Resources, the Interim Vice President for Equity and Inclusion, the Dean of Students, other administrators in the Student Life Division, the Director of Athletics, the Director of the Taylor Center, the Director of the Smith Center for Global Engagement, and the Director of Public Safety.

 Sometimes it can be helpful to turn to someone who has provided you with support or assistance in the past when you are confronting a difficult situation.
 A faculty or staff member might be that person for you.
 St. Olaf faculty and staff are committed to assisting other members of the community who have experienced sex discrimination, sexual harassment, or sexual misconduct.